Jewish labour camps in and around Amsterdam 1941 - 1944

 Out of the shade

-- September 1: Opening exhibition for press
+- September 1: Opening exhibition for press and invited guests

 - September 2: Opening exhibition to the public